 Pregnancy Alternatives – Adoption Services

-The goal of this program is to teach young mother the importance of bonding with their babies.
+The goal of this program is to teach a young mother the importance of bonding with their babies.
 They offer a 13-week “Bonding Right from the Start” course for pregnant women.
 Other topics taught are breastfeeding, soothing touch, child safety, eye contact and proper nutrition for brain development.
+Catholic Charities

 Supplement Nutrition Assistance Program (SNAP)